-- An application process for Portuguese, Spanish, and English-speaking journalists reporting on the Amazon rainforest for outlets local to the Amazon rainforest regions
+- An application process (in Portuguese, Spanish, and English) for journalists reporting on the Amazon rainforest for media outlets local to the Amazon rainforest regions.

-- An application process for English-speaking journalists reporting for wide-reaching major outlets on tropical rainforests anywhere in the world
+- An application process for journalists reporting for wide-reaching media outlets on tropical rainforests anywhere in the world (application in English.)

 The deadline is rolling.